 Topology Eyewear actually wasn’t created as another “Asian-fit” solution.
-It was created as a way to offer and in fact guarantee a perfect fit for ANY person, with any face.
+It was created as a guarantee of a perfect fit for ANY person, with any face.
 But, as it turned out, Asian Americans have been some of our most enthusiastic customers, because they are so badly served by the stock eyewear industry.

 We know that faces cannot be generalized, so we only make each pair of glasses from one at a time, sculpted from scratch from raw materials, based on more than 2,000 measurements of your individual face.

-This Bespoke, custom-fit approach is the only way to solve all of the fit problems you may encounter with standard, stock frames.
+This Bespoke, custom-fit approach is the only way to solve all fit problems you may encounter with standard, stock frames.